Scalping Trading Explained: A Proven Method to Build a High-Probability Scalping Strategy

 3.4.
 Pullback scalping

-4. Pros and cons
+4. Pros and Cons of Scalping Trading

 This quick trade offers unique advantages, but it also comes with specific challenges.

 4.1.
-Pros of scalping:
+Pros of scalping

 • Frequent trade opportunities